 Our Board has established a process by which stockholders can send communications to the Board.
 You may communicate with the Board as a group, or to specific directors, by writing to Robyn Hunter, our Corporate Secretary, at our offices located at 2 Gansevoort Street, 9th Floor, New York, NY 10014.
+The

-The Corporate Secretary will review all such correspondence and regularly forward to our Board a summary of all correspondence and copies of all correspondence that, in the opinion of the Corporate Secretary, deals with the functions of the Board that he otherwise determines requires their attention.
+Corporate Secretary will review all such correspondence and regularly forward to our Board a summary of all correspondence and copies of all correspondence that, in the opinion of the Corporate Secretary, deals with the functions of the Board that he otherwise determines requires their attention.
 Directors may at any time review a log of all correspondence we receive that is addressed to members of our Board and request copies of any such correspondence.
 Concerns relating to accounting, internal controls, or auditing matters may be communicated in this manner, or may be submitted on an anonymous basis via e-mail at info@mustangbio.com.
-These concerns will be immediately brought to the attention of our Audit Committee.
+These concerns will be immediately brought to the attention of our Audit Committee and handled in accordance with procedures established by our Audit Committee.